psimm/website/content/blog/ai-assistants/index.markdown

 As a data scientist on a small team, I wear many hats, from machine learning engineer to cloud architect.
 Consequently, I often have to work with languages, libraries and tools that  I don't have much experience with.

-Here are 5 tasks I worked on in the last weeks and my evaluation of how much AI tools have helped me.
+Here are 5 tasks I worked on in the last few weeks and my evaluation of how much AI tools have helped me.

 ### 1. Writing a Python script to evaluate a model